olliethedev/netlifycms-blog/content/home.md

     description: Functions are fundamental to any software.
 But how to write them so that they are readable, maintainable, and simple.
     name: "Clean Code: Funtions"
+  - name: "Clean Code: Comments"
+    link: /posts/clean-code-comments
+    description: We know that comments can be valuable, but how do we make sure that the comments provide the most amount of help and do not become damaging to the productivity?
 ---
 My tutorials and general thoughts on all things tech related.